jangala-dev/devicecode-lua/sprint-docs/gsm.md

 - etc.

 This means that if Modem X is already connected to SimSet1-slot1, to connect Modem Y to this same SimSet slot, Modem X will first need to be disconnected from that SimSet slot.
 This will ensure that our intention, through our code will remain explicit.

+## The functioning of `gsm`

+The goal of `gsm` is to establish and manage our connections to mobile networks through modems and sims.

+### Architecture notes

+The architecture of `gsm` will follow those used in all of our services: a set of readable focused synchronous loops (made possible by fibers (Lua) and goroutines (TinyGo)), ready to react to asynchronous events.
+These loops will communicate with each other through channels.
+It's important that these loops never perform potentially blocking operations directly, instead they should start worker goroutines when needed.
+For example:
+- if the user enters a PIN to unlock a SIM card, then a goroutine should manage sending the PIN to `hal` and waiting for its response
+- if a config change means a modem will go from being disconnected to autoconnecting, then a worker goroutine should begin to manage the autoconnection process (for example asking `hal` to enable the modem, waiting for the modem's state to move through *enabled* and then to *registered*, and then asking `hal` to connect the modem, waiting for the response and then returning that response back via a channel to its parent loop)

+### Startup

+Like all services, `gsm` will be initialised by `main` with a connection to the `bus` and a cancellable `context` which will be used for exiting blocking processes and cleaning up before planned system shutdown.

+### Operation

+In operation, `gsm` will be waiting for config updates from `config`, and modem and simset updates from `hal`.